-In addition to the regular college expenses of tuition, student activity fees, and books, Physical Therapist Assistant students are financially responsible for the following:
+In addition to the regular college expenses of tuition, student activity fees and textbook fees for non-PTA courses, PTA students are financially responsible for the following:

-- 1. Physical exam and required immunizations - 2.
-Malpractice insurance approx. \$8 per semester - Personal health insurance varies (neither the College nor your assigned clinical agency assumes any responsibility for student health care costs) - 4.
-Uniform and namepin for clinical approx.\$50 - 5.
-Transportation to/from clinical assignments - 6.
-Room and board for full-time clinicals (where applicable) - Watch with second hand - 8.
-Goniometer approximately \$15 - 9.
-Student membership to APTA \$85
+- 1. Physical exams and required immunizations; - Malpractice insurance: approx. \$8 per semester (Malpractice insurance is a fee paid to the College to cover students in their functions as Onondaga student PTAs.)

+- Personal health insurance: varies (neither the College nor your assigned clinical facility assumes any responsibility for student health care costs); - 4.
+Textbooks for core PTA courses: approx. \$900 - 5.
+Uniform and name pin for clinicals: approx. \$50 - 6.
+Transportation to/from and parking for clinical assignments - 7.
+Room and board for full-time clinicals (where applicable) - 8.
+Watch with second hand. - 9.
+Goniometer: approx. \$15 - 10.
+Student membership to APTA: \$85/year (Fees subject to change)